edsu/wplinks/README.md

 wplinks provides a generator function called `links` that lets you iterate through links from Wikipedia articles to a particular website, or portion of a website.

-It used to be somewhat involved since it scraped the [External links search][1] page, but became quite a bit simpler once I discovered the `exturlusage` [API](http://en.wikipedia.org/w/api.php) call.
+wplinks used to be somewhat involved since it scraped the [External links search][1] page.
+It became quite a bit simpler once I discovered the `exturlusage` [API][2] call.
+You might want to make this API call yourself and page through the results, without including wplinks as a dependency.
+But I left it here just in case you'd rather not.

 Usage
 -----